USF-HII/usf-hii.github.io/pages/labdata-standard.md

 ## Purpose

-Establish a formal process for the ingress of omics data from a Study's Provider into the Data Coordination Center.
+Establish a formal process for the ingress of omics data from a Study's Provider into their Data Coordination Center.

 ## Namespace